Hopewell vs Wagner Middle: Round Rock ISD vs Georgetown ISD

 The Neighborhoods

 Wagner draws from eastern and central Georgetown, including communities like Patterson Ranch and other developments east of I-35.
-The median of $399,000 is just $8,500 less than Hopewell, which means buyers are getting a very similar price point for a notably different TEA performance profile.
+The median of $380,000 is about $16,500 less than Hopewell, which means buyers are getting a similar price point for a notably different TEA performance profile.
 Georgetown’s appeal (charming downtown, strong community feel) is real, but the school data should be part of the equation.

 Browse all homes zoned to Hopewell Middle School or homes zoned to Wagner Middle School.